Luisa Sigea de Velasco: Later life

-In 1552, Sigea married Francisco de Cuevas, a nobleman from Burgos, Spain.
-Shortly after this, Luisa left court to live in Burgos and the couple had one daughter, Juana de Cuevas Sigea.
-In 1558, Luisa and her husband found work at the court of Mary of Hungary, the daughter of Philip I of Spain.
-Francisco worked as a secretary and Luisa as a Latinist, but the post lasted only a few months, as Queen Maria died shortly afterwards.
-The rest of Luisa'a life was spent trying to gain another position at court, but to no avail.
+In 1552, Luisa married Francisco de Cuevas, a poor nobleman from Burgos, Spain.
+Shortly after this, she moved to Burgos and the couple had one daughter, Juana de Cuevas Sigea.
+Around 1556, Luisa and her husband found work at the court of Mary of Hungary, the sister of Emperor Charles V. Francisco worked as a secretary and Luisa as a Latinist, but the post was short-lived, as Queen Mary died in 1558.
+Luisa spent the rest of her life trying to gain another position at court, unsuccessfully petitioning King Philip II and his wife Elisabeth of Valois.
 She died in Burgos on 13 October 1560.